arestrom/MarineTides/README.md

-[North American Vertical Datum (NAVD88)](https://oceanservice.noaa.gov/geodesy/three-datums.html), suggests the need for a tide prediction package that can be easily updated as new datums and harmonic data became available.
-Minor changes to station data commonly occur on a quarterly schedule.
-Updates to datums will likely occur more frequently as climate warms and sea levels rise.
+[North American Vertical Datum (NAVD88)](https://oceanservice.noaa.gov/geodesy/three-datums.html), suggests the need for a tide prediction package that can be easily updated as new datums and harmonic data become available.
+Minor changes to station data commonly occur on a quarterly schedule, and updates to datums will likely occur more frequently as climate warms and sea levels rise.
 The aim is to update `MarineTides` on a semi-regular schedule to reflect changes to station data pushed by